Israel Urieli – presented at the 2014 International Stirling Engine Conference (Updated 8/22/2020)

 1. External heat source - this enables any type of heat source, including low temperature sources (refer for example to the Cool Energy website), however it requires extremely effective heat transfer to the working gas leading to both physical and theoretical complexities.
 Physically effective heat transfer requires an extremely large surface area and a working gas with a high heat transfer coefficient and minimal flow friction.
 In order of preference the working gasses of choice are hydrogen, helium and air.
 The oscillating closed cycle leads to nonsteady flow convection heat transfer processes which are extremely difficult to analyze and can only be done by sophisticated computer analysis (refer for example to the web resource Stirling Cycle Machine Analysis).

-3. Mechanical complexity - the engine presented in Stirling's patent diagram has a complex linkage system in order to provide the correct phasing between the displacer and the piston (as indicated in the website by Robert Sier).
-Furthermore, since the output power of the engine is proportional to the mean pressure, added mechanical complexity is required to allow variations in pressure or piston displacement in engines that require variations in power, such as for vehicle operation (refer for example to the Ford Philips 4-215 engine which was developed in the 1970's5.
+3. Mechanical complexity - the engine presented in Stirling's patent diagram has a complex linkage system in order to provide the correct phasing between the displacer and the piston (as indicated in the website by Robert Sier1).
+Furthermore, since the output power of the engine is proportional to the mean pressure, added mechanical complexity is required to allow variations in pressure or piston displacement in engines that require variations in power, such as for vehicle operation (refer for example to the Ford Philips 4-215 engine which was developed in the 1970's6.
 Very high pressure hydrogen was used in this engine, resulting in complex sealing as well as hydrogen embrittlement problems).
-Various other mechanical systems were devised over the years, however the major breakthrough occurred in the 1960's, when William Beale invented the Free-Piston Stirling Engine, eliminating entirely the linkage system, and in 1974 he formed the company Sunpower.
-Since 1974 Sunpower has developed Free-Piston Stirling Engine/Generators ranging in power levels from 35We to 7.5kWe.
+Various other mechanical systems were devised over the years, however probably the most ingenious Stirling engines yet devised are the free-piston engines invented and developed by William Beale at Ohio University in the late 1960s.
+Legend has it that while teaching about the Stirling engine he suddenly realized that "this engine will still run if we simply throw away this complex drive mechanism – Eureka!"
+In 1974 he formed the company Sunpower, which has been the leader in the development of free-piston Stirling engines and cryocoolers to this day.
+Sunpower has developed Free-Piston Stirling Engine/Generators ranging in power levels from 35We to 7.5kWe.
 Electrical output power is easily produced by simply adding permanent magnets to the power piston, and coils of copper wire to the cylinder.
 With no output shaft one can easily use any working gas (such as helium) at extremely high pressures.
 The 1kW engine/generator is currently manufactured by Microgen Engine Corporation (refer to their History and Engine web pages).
-The only alternative to the gasoline powered vehicle that I can envision is an electric vehicle with a Free Piston Stirling engine/generator used when needed for keeping the batteries charged.
+The only alternative to the gasoline powered vehicle that I can envision is an electric vehicle with a Free Piston Stirling engine/generator10 used when needed for keeping the batteries charged.

 4. Reversible operation - the Free Piston Stirling Engine can easily be operated in reverse by driving the power piston electrically.
 This results in cooling, and if helium is used as the working gas this will enable reaching cryogenic temperatures.
-(Refer for example to the Sunpower and the Stirling Ultracold websites).
+(Refer for example to the Sunpower and the Stirling Ultracold websites, as well as the paper on The Development of the Modern Stirling Engine12).

-Finally, my hope is that all future Thermodynamics textbooks will use the Ideal Stirling Cycle engine as the prime example of both the First and Second Laws of Thermodynamics, and that the free piston Stirling engine/generator will become a vital component of electric vehicles as well as of distributed flat plate solar powered home generators.
+Finally, my hope is that all future Thermodynamics textbooks will use the Ideal Stirling Cycle engine as the prime example of both the First and Second Laws of Thermodynamics, and that the free piston Stirling engine/generator will ultimately become a vital component of electric vehicles10 as well as of distributed flat plate solar powered home generators11.

 Translated and Edited by Thurston, R.H. and published by Macmillan and Co.
 (1890) and reprinted in Am.
 Soc.
 Mech.
 Engrs, (1943).
 Published with an Introduction, additional footnotes and new Appendix by Mendoza, E. (1960, 1988).
 Sadi Carnot- Reflections on the Motive Power of Fire, Dover Publications, Inc.

-2. Sier, R. (1995).
-Rev Robert Stirling D.D., Inventor of the Heat Economiser and Stirling Cycle Engine, published by L A Mair, Chelmsford.
+3. Sier, R. (2019): Robert and James Stirling, a biography and history of the Fuel Economiser and Stirling Cycle Engine, published by L A Mair.

 See also: Urieli, I., Berchowitz, D.M.
 (1984).
 Stirling Cycle Engine Analysis, Adam Hilger, Bristol.
 Chapter 2.4 - Case study - The Ford Philips 4-215 engine.